timakro/ddnet-trashmap/README.md

 You can create a testing server here and test your map alone or with other players.

 ## Development
-DDNet Trashmap is developed by [timakro](https://timakro.de), the sourcecode is hosted on [github](https://github.com/timakro/DDNet-Trashmap).
+DDNet Trashmap is developed by [timakro](https://timakro.de) and the web design is made by Oblique.
+You can find the sourcecode on [github](https://github.com/timakro/DDNet-Trashmap).
 Please report bugs on the github page or on the related [thread](https://forum.ddnet.tw/viewtopic.php?f=6&t=1764) in the DDNet forum.